-- Develop a Destination Strategic Plan and update our destination brand. - Create a new destination website. - Develop a Placemaking Strategy to inform and guide our tourism efforts by capitalizing on Temple's unique character. - Develop a destination events strategy. - Develop a destination sports strategy. - Host the Draughon-Miller Central Texas Regional Airport 75th anniversary air show. - Implement the Special Events Strategic Plan. - Develop an Arts and Culture Master Plan. - Expand community and special events and attractions to bring neighbors together and encourage additional tourism. - Provide a wide variety of high quality recreation services and opportunities. - Invest in public art and community gateway enhancements. - Leverage athletic facilities to attract sports tourism opportunities. - Develop or update destination marketing strategies to support tourism in Temple. - Develop or update sports marketing materials to support sports tourism in Temple.
+- Develop a Destination Strategic Plan and update our destination brand. - Create a new destination website. - Develop an Arts and Culture Master Plan. - Develop a Placemaking Strategy to inform and guide our tourism efforts by capitalizing on Temple's unique character. - Develop a destination events strategy. - Develop a destination sports strategy. - Host the Draughon-Miller Central Texas Regional Airport 75th anniversary air show. - Implement the Special Events Strategic Plan. - Expand community and special events and attractions to bring neighbors together and encourage additional tourism. - Provide a wide variety of high quality recreation services and opportunities. - Invest in public art and community gateway enhancements. - Leverage athletic facilities to attract sports tourism opportunities. - Develop or update destination marketing strategies to support tourism in Temple. - Develop or update sports marketing materials to support sports tourism in Temple.